-Assume $p$ is farthest away, so that $i > j$.
-By applying Claim \ref{claim:minefield-main-step}, we can push $p$ one step closer to the source-end $\E$, that is we can push $p$ into $\biang_{i-1}$.
+Assume $p$ is farther away, so $i > j$.
+By Claim \ref{claim:minefield-main-step}, we can push $p$ one step closer to the source-end $\E$, that is we can push $p$ into $\biang_{i-1}$.
 For this step, $p^\prime$ either (1) stays in $\biang_j$, (2) is pushed into $\biang_{j-1}$, or (3) is pushed into $\biang_{j+1}$; see Figure \ref{fig:algorithm-moving-into-the-same-biangle}.
-Notice that, crucially, by the no-switchbacks property, case (3) can only happen if $j < i-1$.
+Notice since no two adjacent edges in a shared-route can represent the same edge in the split ideal triangulation $\splitidealtriang$ (by the no-switchbacks property), case (3) can only happen if $j < i-1$.
 Also, again by Claim \ref{claim:minefield-main-step}, as a result of this step the number $N(W, W^\prime)$ only increases or stays the same.

-After multiple applications of this step, since the indices $i$,$j$ are bounded below, eventually $p$ and $p^\prime$ fall into the same shared-route-biangle, at which point $N(W, W^\prime)$ strictly increases.
+Since the indices $i$,$j$ are bounded below, after multiple applications of this step eventually $p$ and $p^\prime$ fall into the same shared-route-biangle, at which point $N(W, W^\prime)$ strictly increases.
 Repeating this procedure for each pair $p$ and $p^\prime$ completes the proof of Lemma \ref{lem:moving-into-same-bigon}. \end{proof}